[Updated article originally posted on June 3, 2021 with additional information about KPMG settlement.]

-From the Ministry of Finance in Malaysia earlier today:
+From the Ministry of Finance in Malaysia on June 3:

 The Government has received a settlement payment of RM336 million (US $80 million) related to 1Malaysia Development Bhd (1MDB) from Deloitte PLT.

 In a statement today, the Ministry of Finance (MoF) said the money had been deposited into the Assets Recovery Trust Account.

 “To date, the Trust Account – under the supervision of the Accountant General’s Department – has received a total of RM16.386 billion of funds seized and returned in connection with 1MDB.

 “The amount in the Trust Account will be used to settle the remaining debts of 1MDB and SRC International Sdn Bhd (SRC),” he said.